noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 those baby castellas makes me feel like it’s my fault that those inappropriate items were being sold in this place...

-“Well then, the starting price is “one gold coin”!”
+“Well then, the starting price is: One gold coin!”

 I don’t know if I should say that it’s thoughtlessly increasing or not... wait, doesn’t it seem like it’s absurdly increasing?!